KarynaMisnik/Javascript-notes/README.md

 | Scope Chain          | Chain of lexical environments used for variable lookup.                                     |
 | Closure              | Function that retains access to its lexical environment even after the outer function ends. |

+> A Lexical Environment is the hidden structure behind variable scope in JavaScript.
+> It tracks what variables are available at any point in the code, and where to find them.

 ## Object

 ## Functions